 The Changing Sound of Radio

-Made for 4 Extra.
-Wildlife recordist Chris Watson examines some of the ways technology has changed the radio we listen to, from early experiments in sound to the podcast explosion.
+Wildlife sound recordist Chris Watson explores how technology has changed radio leading to the podcast explosion.

-We hear from some of Chris' favourite broadcasters, dip into his collection of sound recordings, and hear programmes from the world of podcasting & Sound Art Radio as well as classics from the BBC Archive.
+We hear from some of Chris's favourite broadcasters, dip into his collection of sound recordings, and hear programmes via podcasting and Sound Art Radio, as well as classics from the BBC Archive:

 * Orchestra Under The Waves

-A unique musical compilation made of sounds recorded under water, presented by Evelyn Glennie
+A unique musical compilation made of sounds recorded under water.
+Evelyn Glennie presents.

 * The Ditch

-Afternoon drama by Paul Evans about a Wildlife sound recordist who goes missing, leaving some intriguing recordings behind...
+2010 BBC Radio 4 drama by Paul Evans about a wildlife sound recordist who goes missing, leaving some intriguing recordings behind...
+Stars Jimmy Yuill.

 * Fifteen Inches Per Second